The Blogger's Blueprint

 Here's what I'm thinking about, in no particular order.

 Between the visible feature work, there's also the boring background work — keeping dependencies current, tightening types, checking that the bits people don't see are doing what they should.
-That's ongoing and largely invisible, which is how it should be.

 The process